-What: news and views from a rural perspective, with a blue tint, that might also include musings on other matters which interest, entertain, amuse or irritate me.
+What: news and views from a rural perspective, with a blue tint, that might also include musings on other matters which amuse, bemuse, entertain, interest or irritate me.

 From: a North Otago sheep, beef and dairy farm (that’s the view from my kitchen window above).

 WHO: I am a journalist by training and a bitser in practice.
-I do a little freelance writing, am North Otago correspondent on Newstalk ZB’s Farming Show and a contributor to the ODT’s Paddock Talk; teach Spanish night classes (with the very necessary assistance of a Uruguayan friend porque mi español está oxidado) and am a registered marriage celebrant.
+I do a little freelance writing, am North Otago correspondent on Newstalk ZB’s The Country, used to have a regular spot discussing blogs and other internet sites on RadioNZ National’s Afternoons; used to teach Spanish night classes (with the very necessary assistance of a Uruguayan friend porque mi español está oxidado) * am a registered marriage celebrant and also a funeral celebrant.

-I am a media junkie with a particular interest in rural issues, politics (I’m National’s Southern regional chair); health (I was deputy chair of Waitaki District Health Services) and disability issues (as a result of the lives and deaths of my sons who had degenerative brain disorders.)
+I am a media junkie with a particular interest in rural issues, politics (I was National’s Southern Regional Chair for six years and am still active in my electorate); health (my daughter has low grade serous ovarian cancer and I was deputy chair of Waitaki District Health Services) and disability issues (as a result of the lives and deaths of my sons who had degenerative brain disorders.)

 Ele Ludemann